meiqiyang53/meiqiyang53.github.io/_projects/2_project.md

     Evaluation of the synthetic accessibility and permeation separation index of correlated polymers in the PI1M data set, where “A” indicate polymerization points.
 </div>

-Please read more in our work {% cite yang2024machine, yang2023predicting %}.
+Please read more in our work {% cite yang2024machine, cite yang2023predicting %}.

 {% raw %}